 Veterinary Assistant, Certificate of Achievement

-Those seeking to continue on and enroll in the second year courses to complete the Associate in Science degree in Veterinary technology must complete all courses within the Certificate program with a grade of “C” or better and submit a prerequisite verification form to the Veterinary Technology Program Director.
+Those seeking to continue on and enroll in the second-year courses to complete the Associate in Science degree in Veterinary technology must complete all courses within the Certificate program with a grade of “C” or better.
+Prior to being admitted to the first year of the Associate in Science degree in Veterinary Technology, students must complete all required prerequisite courses and submit a prerequisite verification form to the Veterinary Technology Program Director along with an application for the Veterinary Technology program.

 Students will be trained in highly sought-after skills critical to the veterinary assisting field, gaining access to career opportunities that continue to experience high demand and strong growth.
 Potential career options include employment in private veterinary facilities, bio-medical research institutions, regulatory agencies, livestock operations, pharmaceutical companies, zoological parks, and the animal nutrition industry.